MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 The premise there is: it's like what I want when I learn a tune.
 I don't want just the transcription, I want it synced up with the real recording so I can actually hear it.
 So, what you get when you buy these things is <span class="important">lifetime access to transcriptions or music lessons that are all written out synced with audio</span>, and in some cases video, of the teacher showing you stuff.
 So, that's the first part of the business.
 {: .interviewee }

-The second part is we have a product for music teachers called [Soundslice for Teachers&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/teachers/) which lets them <span class="important">create these interactive pieces of sheet music and then share them with students</span>.
+The second part is we have a product for music teachers called [Soundslice for Teachers&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/teachers/) which lets them <span class="important">create these interactive pieces of sheet music and then share them with students</span>.
 That's for a monthly fee, $20/month.
 {: .interviewee }

-And the third part is [licensing to other companies&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/licensing/), which is actually the biggest part of the business, but it's the part that our users don't really know or care about because it doesn't really affect them.
+And the third part is [licensing to other companies&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/licensing/), which is actually the biggest part of the business, but it's the part that our users don't really know or care about because it doesn't really affect them.
 {: .interviewee }

 We work with almost 30 separate websites at this point who pay us a monthly fee to embed our player in their own site.
-So, there's some big names there like [Guitar World Magazine&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://guitarworld.com), [TrueFire&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://truefire.com), which has awesome lessons, [Premier Guitar Magazine&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://premierguitar.com), [JamPlay&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://jamplay.com)...
+So, there's some big names there like [Guitar World Magazine&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://guitarworld.com), [TrueFire&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://truefire.com), which has awesome lessons, [Premier Guitar Magazine&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://premierguitar.com), [JamPlay&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://jamplay.com)...
 But not just guitar, it supports other instruments as well.
 It's just sheet music so it supports any kind of instrumentation that uses traditional standard notation.
 {: .interviewee }

 AG: Have you found adoption of Soundslice for guitarists to be the greatest?
 Or do you find that it's people all over the map?
 {: .interviewer }

 AH: It's definitely strongest in the guitar world just because that's where we come from and that's the people that I know that I was able to tell about it and it organically grows like that.
-With that said, since we launched the sheet music stuff, and specifically since we launched this [interactive piano/keyboard view&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/blog/18/new-features-and-free-exercises-for-pianists/), it's been growing with other instruments too.
+With that said, since we launched the sheet music stuff, and specifically since we launched this [interactive piano/keyboard view&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/blog/18/new-features-and-free-exercises-for-pianists/), it's been growing with other instruments too.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/SCydRrbSby4" frameborder="0" allowfullscreen></iframe></div>